IOA forms 6-member committee to look into amendments to its constitution on Delhi HC directive | Law-Order

 ''The General House decided to form a six-member committee to look at what amendments need to be made in the IOA constitution before the elections are held,'' IOA Secretary General Mehta told PTI.

-''The committee will deliberate and proposed which amendments are to be made.
-They will be vetted through Mr. Injeti Srinivas and submitted to the Delhi High Court,'' Mehta added.
+''The committee will deliberate and propose which amendments are to be made.
+They will be vetted through Mr. Injeti Srinivas and submitted to the Delhi High Court,'' Mehta said.

 It had directed the IOA general body to ''deliberate and vote'' on ''amendments to the constitution/articles of association of the IOA, as may be agreed and/or requisite in terms of the National Sports Code, the IOC Charter and orders of this court and the Supreme Court.''
 The Delhi HC had also directed the IOA to consider 13 amendments submitted by the petitioner, including the restrictive provision which requires the candidates for president and secretary general's post to have held the same office earlier or be elected members in any of the five preceding executive councils.